 - Cool tart for 10 minutes.

-- Slice tomatoes and place on cutting board.
+- Slice tomatoes in ¼ inch slices and place on cutting board.

 - Working from the middle out, arrange tomatoes in a pattern similar to photos.

-- Decorate tart with mint and oregano leaves.
+- Decorate tart with fresh mint and basil leaves if desired.

 - Cut tart into squares for an entree, or rectangles for appetizers.

 - Drizzle with Greek Dressing (if desired) before serving.

 - Cut tart into 12 squares for an entree, or 24 small rectangles for appetizers.

 - Leave a 1 to 2 inch border of crust all around the tart.